Low colostrum yield in dairy cows

 Colostrum yield seems to follow a seasonal pattern.
 Dairy farmers should alter their colostrum management programs and anticipate the low colostrum season.

 The reduction in colostrum yield seems to be a seasonal variation, with dry cow management and cow factors playing only a minor role in this phenomenon.
-Since providing extra daylight is not possible for many farms, the potential adverse effects of the colostrum shortage on calf health need to be addressed through well-planned banking of high-quality colostrum and the use of colostrum replacement strategies when necessary.
+Since providing extra daylight is not possible for many farms, the potential adverse effects of the colostrum shortage on calf health must be addressed through well-planned banking of high-quality colostrum and the use of colostrum replacement strategies when necessary.

-Another strategy already adopted for farms that have a low prevalence of failure of transfer of passive immunity and recommended by Michigan State University Extension is the second feeding of 2 to 3 quarts of colostrum 6 to 12 h after the first feeding.
-Calves that received a second colostrum feeding were less likely to develop morbidity, had better growth rates in the pre-weaning phase, and tended to produce more milk in the first lactation, as Rossi and colleagues reported.
+Another strategy already adopted for farms that have a low prevalence of failure of transfer of passive immunity and recommended by Michigan State University Extension is the second feeding of 2 to 3 quarts of colostrum 6 to 12 hours after the first feeding.
+Calves that received a second colostrum feeding were less likely to develop morbidity, had better growth rates in the pre-weaning phase and tended to produce more milk in the first lactation, as Rossi and colleagues reported.

-Easy to use resources on storing colostrum are available in both Spanish and English
+Easy to use resources on storing colostrum are available from Michigan State University Extension in both Spanish and English.

-For additional information or if you are interested in discussing your newborn calf care program, please do not hesitate to contact Michigan State University Extension / Dairy Team personnel.
+For additional information or if you are interested in discussing your newborn calf care program, please do not hesitate to contact Michigan State University Extension Dairy Team personnel.